JackJansonius/DT5GL/README.md

 6. Download and unpack: DT5GL SIXTH.rar
 7. Download all other files

-Download can also be done at once with Download ZIP, but unpack in this order.
-After correctly unpacking, the root folder contains 92+ objects and that's including the subfolders _pycache_, database, nose, numpy, psycopg2.
+Download can also be done at once with **Download ZIP** (see: drop down menu under the green '<> Code'-button): unpack the entire Zip file (110MB) in the target folder and unpack the 6 mentioned Zip files in the same target folder.
+After correctly unpacking, the target folder contains 92+ objects and that's including the subfolders _pycache_, database, nose, numpy, psycopg2.

 See: Demo - Help.txt
 Recommended tool: Notepad++